Employability at Birmingham City University

 We also invite visiting lecturers, who are currently active in their industry, to share their knowledge and experience with our students.
 Acting students at BCU currently have the opportunity to work with Professor Kevin Finnan MBE, who is most well known for being the Choreographer and Movement Director of the London 2012 Paralympic Games opening ceremony.
 As a visiting lecturer, professor Finnan will host masterclasses for the Acting students, as they seek to be among the next generation of great performers.

-We are in the middle of investing £260 million across our buildings and facilities to give you the best possible learning environment to shape your experience.
+We've invested £260 million across our buildings and facilities to give you the best possible learning environment to shape your experience.
 Our facilities give you the chance to use the equipment you'll be working with when you enter the workplace.
 Our facilities are industry standard, including our TV studios, medical wards and law courts.

 We offer a wide range of online and face-to face services to help you develop your employability skills, plan your career and access the latest job opportunities.